 What will happen when you die?
+What if you split with your partner?
 Why should you make a will?
 Do you even need one?
-We overview the key issues and options in Making a Will, including the easiest ways to make your own will.
+We check out the key issues and options in Making a Will, including the easiest, and cheapest, ways to make your own will.

 Do you even need to make a will?